-More than 60% of all US Covid-19 cases were reported since Election Day.
+More than 60% of all US COVID-19 cases were reported since Election Day.
 Now experts warn a variant could further fuel spread - Local News 8

-The US has just surpassed 24 million Covid-19 cases — and more than 60% of them have been reported since Election Day.
+The US just surpassed 24 million official COVID-19 cases — and more than 60% of them have been reported since Election Day.

-The stunning numbers follow brutal surges in the past months — during which the US saw hundreds of thousands of new cases daily, while Covid-19 hospitalization and death numbers reached all-time highs.
+The stunning numbers reflect brutal surges in the past months — during which the US saw hundreds of thousands of new cases daily, while COVID-19 hospitalization and death tallies reached all-time highs.

-And just about a year since the first Covid-19 case was reported in the US, the country’s death toll is fast approaching 400,000 — more than the number of Americans who died in World War I, the Vietnam War and the Korean War combined and nearly as many Americans who died in World War II.
+And just about a year since the first COVID-19 case was reported in the US, the country’s coronavirus death toll is fast approaching 400,000 — more than the number of Americans who died in World War I, the Vietnam War and the Korean War combined, and nearly as many Americans who died in World War II.

+Those who’ve died will be in focus Tuesday evening, when President-elect Joe Biden, a day ahead of his inauguration in the nation’s capital, is set to attend a lighting ceremony at the Lincoln Memorial’s reflecting pool at 5:30 p.m.
+ET to honor COVID-19 victims.

+Biden’s inaugural committee is inviting cities and towns across the country to join in by illuminating buildings and ringing church bells “in a national moment of unity and remembrance.”

-Currently, more than 123,800 Americans are hospitalized with the virus, according to the COVID Tracking Project.
+More than 123,800 COVID-19 patients were reported to be in US hospitals Monday, according to the COVID Tracking Project.

-While that number may be down from its January 6 peak of 132,476, hospitals and health care workers across the country are still under tremendous pressure.
-In Georgia, one hospital official told CNN affiliate WSB they were so full they had to treat patients in hallways and ambulances.
+While that number may be down from a January 6 peak of 132,474, hospitals and health care workers across the country are still under tremendous pressure.
+In Georgia, one hospital was so full it had to treat patients in hallways and ambulances, an official there told CNN affiliate WSB.

 In Texas, the city of Laredo has run out of ICU beds and sent an emergency message to residents urging them to stay home, city spokeswoman Noraida Negron said.
-Over the weekend, the city had to send multiple patients to hospitals in other areas to accommodate the surge.
+Over the weekend, the city’s hospitals were diverting patients to facilities in other areas.

 There’s good reason to keep your guard up

-And while new cases across the country have also been trending down since hitting a peak last week, experts urge Americans not to let their guard down yet.
+While new cases across the country have been trending down since hitting a peak last week, experts urge Americans not to let their guard down yet.

 “The virus has established itself in the human population and it’s not going anywhere,” infectious disease expert Amesh Adalja told CNN.
 “We’re going to see a lot of transmission until we cross the threshold for herd immunity.”

-But also, the Covid-19 variant first identified in the UK is spreading across the US and experts have warned that while it does not appear to be more deadly, it is more easily transmittable and will lead to even more infections.
+But also, the COVID-19 variant first identified in the UK is spreading across the US.
+Experts have warned that while it does not appear to be more deadly, it is more easily transmittable.

-Across the US, more than 12 million people have received the first dose of the Covid-19 vaccine and more than 31 million doses have been distributed, according to CDC data.
+Across the US, more than 10.5 million people have received at least the first dose of a COVID-19 vaccine, about 1.6 million of whom have received a second dose, according to CDC data last updated Friday.

+That’s more than 12 million doses administered, out of the more than 31 million doses that have been delivered, according to the CDC.

-The ratio of doses administered to doses delivered sits at roughly 39% — but the metric varies wildly across different states.
+So, roughly 39% of the delivered doses had been administered nationwide as of Friday morning, but that percentage varies wildly across different states.

 Two states have administered less than 25% of their doses: Alabama and Georgia.